M.D., University of Pittsburgh, 1985

 Former evaluator for the California State Bar "Lawyer Assistance Program"

 Following residency, I completed a two-year research fellowship at UCSF.
 Our group studied psychotherapy in great detail, via videotapes and direct monitoring of physiology (heart rate, etc) of both parties during the sessions.
 My particular focus was the mind-body "flow state" that allows an empathic connection.
 This was something that had never before been studied using such technical methods (nonlinear dynamical modeling, an aspect of "chaos theory").
 I authored several peer-reviewed journal articles and other publications, mostly in the late 1980s and early 1990s.

 From time to time my curiosity leads me to add other clinical pursuits to my regular practice.
 For several years I evaluated referrals from the California State Bar "Lawyer Assistance Program," a diversion program for attorneys with behavioral or substance abuse problems.
-I also evaluated a few CPMC liver transplant patients in the past (a mental health evaluation is required before major transplant surgery).
-I am now starting to add some forensic consulting work.
+I’ve dabbled in forensic (expert witness) work, and may do more in the future.
+And for the past two years I've volunteered with HealthRIGHT 360's "Rock Medicine" program, which provides medical, psychiatric, and substance abuse emergency care/triage at large public events.
 It's good to stay curious.

 Photo: Frank Pryor www.frankpryor.com